Rivian Automotive Inc. (RIVN) return on Assets touches -34.86: These Shares are Poised for Major Movement - News Daemon

 Technical Analysis of Rivian Automotive Inc. (RIVN)

-If we take a close look at the recent performances of Rivian Automotive Inc. (NASDAQ: RIVN), its last 5-days Average volume was 43.21 million that shows progress from its year to date volume of 31.57 million.
-During the previous 9 days, stock’s Stochastic %D was recorded 72.04% While, its Average True Range was 1.76.
+Going through the that latest performance of [Rivian Automotive Inc., RIVN].
+Its last 5-days volume of 21.8 million was inferior to the volume of 29.76 million it revealed a year ago.
+During the previous 9 days, stock’s Stochastic %D was recorded 47.04% While, its Average True Range was 1.55.